Hei-Lark/SnipeBot/README.md

         Return the number of times the user has sniped @user

 ## Currently Work in Progress
-administrative commands such as leaderboards and clearing the logs.
+1. Administrative commands such as leaderboards and clearing the logs.
+Not discord bot commands
+2. I regret switching to json.
+I want xml back